-You can recall the saved default setup by clicking the Default Setup button recall the saved default setup by clicking the Default Setup button in the System in the Sy
+You can recall the saved default setup by clicking the Default Setup button recall the saved default setup by clicking the Default Setup button in the System Controls area.

 The Zoom menu allows you to select one from four zoom areas, to zoom and position any of selected zoom area horizontally or vertically.